morays-community/morays-doc/docs/source/getting_started.rst

     python3 ./plots_res.py

 If everything went good, we should have similar figures than those stored in RES.
+Same plots for a standard DINO config without GZ21 model are also stored for comparison.

 As described in the introduction, NEMO only sends the surface velocities towards GZ21 model.
 However, the implementation allows to send the whole 3D grid if you wish.
 Just adapt the value of ``nn_lvl`` in the NEMO namelist.